Northern Ethiopia and Danakil Depression (13 days)

 - Lalibela, the unofficial 8th wonder of the world (UNESCO world heritage site)

-- Overnight: basic hotels / camping under the stars in the Danakil depression
+- Overnight: hotels and lodges / camping under the stars in the Danakil depression

 - Number of domestic flights: 2